Optimal ratcheting of dividend payout under Brownian motion surplus

 \end{theorem} This result will be proved in Section \ref{sec:solvability}.

-From \eqref{vxx}, we see that the whole space $\Q$ can be divided into two regions $\{v_{x}>1\}$ and $\{v_{x}\leq 1\}$ by a surface.
-See Figure \ref{fig:tworegions} for an illustration.

-We can also see from \eqref{vxx} that $x\to v_x(x,c)$ is a concave function in the region $\{v_{x}>1\}$.
-Indeed, numerical examples show that it is concave for all $x\in\R^{+}$; see Figure \ref{fig:b1v}.
+We can also see from \eqref{vxx} that the map $x\to v_x(x,c)$ is concave in the region $\{v_{x}>1\}$.
+Indeed, the numerical result in Figure \ref{fig:b1v} indicates that it is concave for all $x\in\R^{+}$.
 However, we cannot prove this.

 The following result fully characterizes the free boundary, which is crucial to determine the optimal dividend ratcheting strategy. \begin{theorem} Let $v$ be a solution to \eqref{v_pb} given in \thmref{thm:u}.
 Define the dividend ratcheting free boundary: